canonical/mongos-k8s-operator/terraform/README.md

 # Terraform module for mongos-k8s-operator

-This is a Terraform module facilitating the deployment of the MongoDB charm with [Terraform juju provider](https://github.com/juju/terraform-provider-juju/).
+This is a Terraform module facilitating the deployment of the Mongos charm with [Terraform juju provider](https://github.com/juju/terraform-provider-juju/).
 For more information, refer to the provider [documentation](https://registry.terraform.io/providers/juju/juju/latest/docs).

 ## Requirements
 This module requires a `juju` model to be available.
 Refer to the [usage section](#usage) below for more details.